 Personal, Social and Health Education

-These sessions also provide an opportunity for students to spend time with their tutor and discuss topical issues which may arise during the course of the year.
+These sessions also give students valuable time with their tutor to discuss current and relevant issues that may arise during the year.

 Religious Education (Key Stage 4)